lhcb/bender-tutorials/getting-started/twouseless.md

  - the code must have the structure of python _module_, namely no executable lines should appear in the main body of the file
     - (note  the difference with respect to the _script_)
  - it must have two functions `run` and `configure`
-    - (everythnig else is not used)
+    - (everything else is not used)
 {% enddiscussion %}
 The whole module is here:
 <script src="https://gist.github.com/VanyaBelyaev/328a015a409ebe3c04f94feba8f9e16f.js"></script>

 In practice, before the submission the jobs to Ganga/Grid, the code needs to be tested using some test-data.
-This, formally unnesessary, but very important step can be easily embedded into your module using python's `__main__` clause:
+This, formally unnecessary, but very important step can be easily embedded into your module using python's `__main__` clause:
 ```python
 if '__main__' == __name__ :